Solamil/rsync-script/README.md

 The script provides section `CUSTOMIZABLE SCRIPT VARIABLES` where variables can be modified to a particular needs of each user.
 Most of the variables should work right from the start.
 The only variables to take care of are environment variable `RS_USER` and `RS_HOST`.
-Ideally those variables can be set in config file `~/.config/rsync/rsrc`.
+Ideally those variables can be set in config file `$HOME/.config/rsync/rsrc`.
 Either define them explicitly in command line e.g. `export RS_USER="test" RS_HOST="my_desktop"` or in a file.

-The other configuration what file to avoid or add is done by rsync filters in each directory.
+Whole new behavior can be overriden or set in `$HOME/.config/rsync/rsrc`.
 ## Usage

 ```